Suryanshu-Nabheet/AiBoT/README.md

 - **Mistral**: 7B Instruct (32K context), Nemo (128K context) - Efficient inference with extended context
 - **And many more!** - DeepSeek, Qwen, Phi, and additional models

-## 🎨 Key Features Explained
+## 🎨 Under the Hood (The Cool Stuff)

-### ⚡ Ultra-Fast Typing Animation
+### ⚡ Why It Feels So Fast

-- Uses `requestAnimationFrame` for 60fps smoothness and consistent frame timing
-- 5 characters per frame (~300 chars/second) for optimal reading speed
-- 10x faster than traditional setInterval approach with better performance
-- Automatic backpressure handling for large responses
+Ever notice how some AI chatbots feel sluggish?
+Not here.
+We use `requestAnimationFrame` (the same tech that powers smooth video games) to render text at a silky 60fps.
+That means ~300 characters per second with zero lag.
+It's 10x faster than traditional approaches and handles even the longest responses without breaking a sweat.

-### 🧠 Smart Failover System
+### 🧠 Never See "Model Unavailable" Again

-- Automatically retries with backup models on rate limits (429 errors)
-- 1-second exponential backoff between retry attempts
-- Circuit breaker pattern to prevent cascade failures
-- Transparent to users - seamless experience without interruption
-- Configurable retry logic with up to 3 fallback models
+Hit a rate limit?
+No problem.
+AiBoT automatically switches to a backup model in under a second.
+We use smart retry logic with exponential backoff and circuit breakers to prevent cascade failures.
+You just keep chatting - we handle the complexity behind the scenes.

-### 💎 Premium UI/UX
+### 💎 A UI You'll Actually Enjoy Using

+We obsessed over the details:

-- Glassmorphism effects with backdrop-blur and transparency layers
+- Glassmorphism effects that look premium without being distracting
-- Smooth micro-interactions and hover effects throughout
+- Smooth micro-interactions that feel responsive
-- Responsive padding (16-48px based on screen size) for optimal spacing
-- Perfect message alignment with input box for visual consistency
+- Adaptive spacing that looks perfect on any screen size
+- Message alignment that's pixel-perfect
-- Mobile-first design with adaptive layouts
+- Mobile-first design that works beautifully everywhere
-- Loading states and skeleton screens for perceived performance

 ## 📂 Project Structure